nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-tools/discover-nuxeo-cli-by-example.md

 {{! excerpt}}

-Discover how to bootstrap Nuxeo components or a new project using Nuxeo CLI
+Discover how to bootstrap Nuxeo components or a new project using Nuxeo CLI.

 {{! /excerpt}}